 Multimodal connections for the Washington Street corridor as well as the adjacent corridors will also be considered to integrate the street into a larger surrounding context.

 The transportation study began in November 2016 and will include three phases to address both technical and design elements to recommend improvements to Washington Street from the South Platte River to the north Denver border.
-The study is expected to conclude in Fall 2017 with the presentation of a preferred alternative.
+The study is expected to conclude in late 2017 with the presentation of a preferred alternative.

 During the study, we will engage the public through a series of meetings and survey tools.
 This page will be updated as meeting dates and surveys are finalized.